About Our Literary Agency...

 John Willig, Literary Agent and Consultant

 Celebrating 40 years working in publishing, John often says to friends that his career actually began as a Newsday paperboy growing up on Long Island, New York.
-He was fortunate to be raised in a family whose passions included books, basketball, and gatherings at the beach.
+He was fortunate to be raised in a family whose passions included books, basketball, and family gatherings at the beach.

 After graduating from Brown University, his first job was as a sales representative in academic publishing.
 He soon began work as a marketing manager and then editor for HarperCollins.
 As his interests moved to trade publishing, he became an executive editor at Prentice Hall for business books.
 While at P-Hall, John enjoyed working with such authors as Henry Mintzberg, Philip Kotler and Jim Collins and acquired Mr.Collins' first book Beyond Entrepreneurship.

 In 1991 he decided to become a literary agent to work more closely with writers.
 Throughout his career as an editor and agent, John has successfully negotiated over 750 publishing agreements.
 John is a member of The Author's Guild and participates at industry events including Writer's Digest conferences and the American Society of Journalists and Authors (ASJA) conferences.

 "I probably would not have secured a deal for Rebuilding Empires in such a short period of time without attending the Pitch Slam.
 Of the eight agents I met, all wanted a full book proposal.
 Three eventually wanted to represent me.
 The agent I selected, John Willig, not only won me a contract with Palgrave Macmillan, but proved to be an indispensable ally and advisor."

 —Thomas Lee, Writers Digest Conference Pitch Slam Attendee

 We work worldwide with a great group of publishing professionals.
 Our scouts and clients are now based across the U.S. and around the world.
 Our clients work in many countries including Japan, Singapore, Canada, Germany, U.K., New Zealand, and China.